-The Emergency Management Policy Group appoints an Agency Administrator.
-The Agency Administrator is the point of contact between the Emergency Management Policy Group and the Emergency Management Director.
-The Agency Administrator provides the link between the activities in the Emergency Operations Center and the Emergency Management Policy Group during a disaster.
-Currently the Assistant Vice President for University Police and Public Safety is the Agency Administrator.
+The Executive Policy Group appoints an Agency Administrator.
+The Agency Administrator is the point of contact between the Executive Policy Group and the Emergency Management Director.
+The Associate Vice President for University Police and Public Safety is the Agency Administrator.

-Emergency Management Group
+Emergency Management Group/Crisis Management Team

-There is an Emergency Management Group (EMG) at each campus.
+The University EOC, is staffed by the Emergency Management Group.
 This group provides subject matter expertise and champions emergency management efforts on campus.
 Many of the members of the Emergency Management Group serve as primary and support departments for the Emergency Support Functions and the Subject Matter Support Functions.
 They may serve in the Emergency Operations Center as a part of the Multi-Agency Coordinating Group (MAC).